qurusales/qurusales.github.io/_qis/analysis.md

 ### Feature ###

+Integrated reporting of image traffic
+View overall image traffic on site
+View individual  traffic on site
-Track number of requests per minute
+Track and see number of requests hourly

 ### Advantage ###

-See which images are trending aross multiple pages/ sites
+See which images are trending across multiple pages/ sites to see which are most popular at any time

 ### Benefit ###